harshita-gupta/cs262-wire-protocol-message-app/readme.md

 -0.5 Does not support use of regular expressions to parse list of users.

 -0.25 If someone tries to login with a user that has more than 5 characters the server will not have the expected behavior (returning a message saying wrong username).
+CLIENT-SIDE FIXED.
+SERVER-SIDE?????

 -0.25 Messages to self appear as sent, but are never delivered (the documentation does not clarify if these are not actually sent, or if they are not getting delivered.)